Dallas Health & Beauty

 Health & Beauty neighborhood

 Balancing Energy Health & Yoga Center

 1444 Oak Lawn Ave., Ste.
 319, Design District

 Lisa Breitenwischer opened her yoga studio in 2012.
 There, she teaches highly individualized classes and runs a program of personalized holistic treatments and nutritional counseling.
-Among the treatments available at her intimate studio is a new IR sauna, which is as gratifying before or after a yoga class as it is affordable.
+Among the treatments available at her intimate studio is a new IR sauna, which is gratifying before or after a yoga class.
+(It's also relatively affordable here.)

 4218 Oak Lawn Ave., Highland Park